Bamba Diarrassouba

-Bamba Diarrassouba (born 29 March 1989) is a French footballer who plays as a centre back for AC Amiens.
+Bamba Diarrassouba (born 29 March 1989) is a French former professional footballer who played as a centre-back.

 Career

 On 19 October 2016, Diarrassouba joined Bulgarian First League side FC Montana, signing until the end of the season.
 He left the club in June 2017 when his contract expired.
 In the summer of 2019 Diarrassouba signed a contract with French club AC Amiens.

 Personal life

 Born in France, Diarrassouba is of Ivorian descent.